nishishailesh/ssh_tunnel/README.md

 - 1008 is port of boss
 - when root@boss.com is written , actually it is not calling boss.
 - It only means root@target
+- so target needs to know password of account at boss
+- but client donot need to know password-at-boss
+- but client need to know password-at-client